barrettotte/CF-SQL-Client/README.md

 # CF-SQL-Client

-A simple browser SQL client for DB2 and MSSQL written with Lucee.
+A simple SQL client for DB2 and MSSQL written with Lucee.
-This was made to just screw around with Lucee and some SQL.
+This was made to just screw around with Lucee, JS, and some SQL.
 Pay no attention to the ugly JavaScript I used to tie my frontend to backend.